-Lettering on a drawing is done using ALL CAPS.
+Lettering on a drawing is traditionally done using ALL CAPS.
+Modern digital drawings sometimes include lower case text, but this continues to be uncommon in industry.
 When drawings were done by hand this allowed many people to work on a sheet over time and not have it look an utter mess.
-In computer drawings you are choosing a standard font that appears the same as the traditional hand lettering style.
-Generally we are looking at plain vertical lettering.
+In computer drawings you are choosing a standard font that appears similar to the traditional hand lettering style.
+Legibility is more important than style: clean, plain, vertical lettering is always best.